centilliard/401/src/menu/dinner.md

 our seasoned Black Angus ground beef tossed with 401's Mac and Cheese topped with American cheese

 ## BUFFALO CHICKEN MAC *15.59*
-our hand-treaded buffalo chicken tender bites tossed with 401's Mac and Cheese with a hint of Frank's hot sauce and Bleu cheese
+our hand-breaded buffalo chicken tender bites tossed with 401's Mac and Cheese with a hint of Frank's hot sauce and Bleu cheese

 ## SIGNATURE B.L.T.
 MAC *21.59*
 401's Mac and Cheese with chopped smoked bacon and lobster meat lopped with oven roasted tomatoes, dusted with Parmesan.

 # SIDES
-(GF) Baked Potato, Vegetable of Day, Quinoa *2.59* Mashed Potatoes, O'Brien Potatoes, Rice Pilaf *2.59* Caesar Salad, Garden Salad *4.59/each*
+* (GF) Baked Potato, Vegetable of Day, Quinoa *2.59*
+* Mashed Potatoes, O'Brien Potatoes, Rice Pilaf *2.59*
+* Caesar Salad, Garden Salad *4.59/each*
-Mac and Cheese *5.59*
+* Mac and Cheese *5.59*